t0kieu/event-catalog-generators/examples/generator-github/assign-schemas-to-producers-and-consumers/README.md

 # EventCatalog GitHub Plugin Example: Assign Schemas to Producers and Consumers

-This example shows you how to pull and sync schemas from a GitHub repository and assign them to producers and consumers (services) in EventCatalog.
+This example shows you how to pull and sync schemas from a GitHub schema registry (example used here: https://github.com/event-catalog/flowmart-schema-registry) and assign them to producers and consumers (services) in EventCatalog.

 In this example we will pull schemas from GitHub and assign them to the orders and inventory services.